 As with any potential solution for alternative energy, there are some major drawbacks.
 First off, to be clear – this is an amazing solution with the potential to completely transform the green energy industry.
 The problem always comes down to infrastructure; we simply don’t have the adequate infrastructural capabilities to support this kind of alternative fuel on a large scale.
 Additionally, plenty of research is still needed before the general public can use this type of alternative fuel.

 The misconception about alternative energy is that it’s an all-encompassing solution to the overarching need for carbon footprint reduction.
 While we’re waiting for far-reaching alternative energy solutions, it’s still equally important to keep up with carbon footprint reduction efforts.
 This includes recycling, using public transportation, carpooling, bicycling to and from work whenever possible, purchasing fuel economy and hybrid vehicles and keeping an eye on energy and water consumption.
 For enterprise-level companies, this can mean using fleet management services and implementing an eco-friendly approach to business management.

 The Bright Road Ahead

 It’s important to keep in mind just how exciting this new technology is, and what it means for the future.
-This new development in alternative fuel research not only aids in reducing the global carbon footprint, but it also helps reduce the amount of resources consumed by both traditional and alternative fuel sources.
+This new development in alternative fuel research not only aids in reducing the global carbon footprint, but it also helps reduce the number of resources consumed by both traditional and alternative fuel sources.
 The bottom line is that new these newly discovered electrofuels will go a long way to reduce fuel consumption.
 Anything that does that is good news for the environment.